Yashvvvv/Event_Management_Platform/SESSION_CHANGES.md

 # Session Changes Summary - December 2025

-This document outlines all the changes, improvements, and implementations made during the development sessions for the Event Management Platform.
+This document outlines all the changes, improvements, and implementations made during the development sessions for VenueSync (formerly Event Management Platform).

 ---